NexGen-Tech-AI/lifenavigator/API_GATEWAY_SECURITY.md

 3. Add new origins to allowlists with caution
 4. Monitor logs for suspicious activity
 5. Regularly review and update security configurations
+6. Adjust rate limits based on production traffic patterns
+7. Set stricter limits for sensitive operations
+8. Use progressive rate limiting for authentication endpoints
+9. Implement both IP-based and user-based rate limiting
+10. Consider persistent storage for rate limiting in distributed environments

+## Rate Limiting Architecture

+The rate limiting implementation in LifeNavigator follows a layered approach:

+1. **Memory-Based Storage**: In-memory rate limiter for single-instance deployments
+2. **Configurable Thresholds**: Environment-specific rate limits
+3. **Path-Based Rules**: Different limits based on endpoint sensitivity
+4. **Progressive Limits**: Stricter limits for sensitive operations
+5. **Hybrid Tracking**: IP-based for unauthenticated requests, user-based for authenticated
+6. **Header Feedback**: Rate limit headers to help clients adapt

+For production deployment with multiple server instances, the in-memory rate limiter can be replaced with a Redis-based implementation sharing the same interface.
+This ensures consistent rate limiting across a distributed environment.